 WiscWeb - WordPress UW Theme - Domain Naming Guidelines for WiscWeb

-If you are reserving a new URL for your WiscWeb website, there are certain items that must be considered when choosing your domain name.
+If you are preparing to launch your WiscWeb website, there are certain items that must be considered when choosing your domain name.

 WiscWeb follows the campus guidelines for reserving wisc.edu domains.
 We will not be able to reserve a domain that is considered unacceptable by these standards.